 This may sound like a commercial, but when making your first feature film, you can manage a movie production through their site with everything from breakdowns to time cards.
 They also have some free stuff!
 I used their breakdown option, which made figuring out a basic budget for our first feature much easier.

 From there, we started on a schedule.

-From reading the script, and coming from an indie background, Mike came up with a fifteen day shooting schedule.
-On a first feature that has a lot of physical activity, you have to plan differently than just a talking head script.
+From reading the script and coming from an indie background, Mike came up with a fifteen-day shooting schedule.
+On a first feature with a lot of physical activity, you have to plan differently than just a talking head script.

 For the latter, you usually work with location and actor availability as your primary concerns.
 With the former, you have to factor in the physical demands placed on your actors.